The Miggi is a fantastic, calming base for a relaxing holiday.

 Day 2

-After your nourishing Miggi breakfast, head to the Aztec Spa in Torquay (bus 12 stops nearby and there’s parking on-site).
+After your nourishing Miggi breakfast, head to the Aztec Spa in Torquay.

-They also have a more exclusive spa experience called “Fire and Ice” for an extra fee, as well as massages and spa treatments (book in advance).
+They also have a more exclusive one-hour spa experience called “Fire and Ice” for an extra fee – a separate area which has a limited number of users, whereas the general facilities can get busy – as well as massages and spa treatments (book in advance).
 See their website for all the options here.

 For your evening meal, check out our list of places with vegan options in Torbay.